asigdel29/matrixportfolio/README.md

 Here's a quick example of how to navigate the Projects page using the interactive terminal:

 1. Type `ls` to list all available projects.
-2. To learn more about a specific project, type its name, e.g., `Luminex`.
+2. To learn more about a specific project, type its name, e.g., `CPRTool`.
 3. Explore project descriptions and interact with project-specific features.

 Feel free to explore the live portfolio at [https://anubhavsigdel.vercel.app/](https://anubhavsigdel.vercel.app/) and have fun interacting with the various projects and content.
 If you have any questions, feedback, or suggestions, don't hesitate to reach out.
 And don't forget to give the repository a star ⭐️!